 This post may contain affiliate links, meaning that we will receive a commission if you click through and make a purchase.
 All opinions are those of the author.

 If you will be traveling for work on a frequent basis, packing on Sunday night will be much easier if you have a business travel capsule wardrobe to pick from.
 A capsule wardrobe is a collection of a minimal amount of items to rotate between, made of items that are timeless staples which will not go out of style.
+For men you will often rotate out suits, but for a women’s business travel wardrobe there is more flexibility to mix and match pieces.

 Building a professional capsule wardrobe to pick from while traveling will ensure your look is consistent, and ease the stress of planning your outfits for the week.
 You already have enough to deal with at the client – your clothes should not be adding any additional pressure to your mind.
 After three years as a road warrior, I have developed a capsule wardrobe that I can quickly pick from.
 I will update my closet with fresh colors, however my primary look has remained the same for over a year.